rsaitov/Books/Andrew Hunt, David Thomas - The pragmatic programmer/Chapter 3 - The Basic Tools/README.md

 - If the suspect code passes its unit tests, are the tests complete enough?
 What happens if you run the unit test with this data?
 - Do the conditions that caused this bug exist anywhere else in the system?

+## Text Manipulation

+We need to perform some transformation not readily handled by the basic tool set.
+We need a general purpose text manipulation tool.

+**Learn a Text Manipulation Language**

+A couple of applications to show the wide-range applicability of text manipulation languages:
+- Database schema maintenance.
+- Java property access.
+- Test data generation.
+Knit together and convert tens of thousands of records of test data.
+- Book writing.
+Check whether code is workable.
+- Generation Web documentation.
+Produce HTML from code.